 One of the best flowering apples, Malus ‘Arthur Turner’ has outstanding pink flowers followed by golden apples that are excellent for cooking and baking.
 A large, upright tree that is suitable for training as a cordon or espalier.

-Discover three ways to train a fruit tree.
+Three ways to train a fruit tree

 Prunus ‘Pink Shell’